Let’s Get out and Explore Nature Coast Springs

-In the park, you can rent tubes and have a short tube run around the swimming area of Buccaneer Bay onsite.
+In the park, you can rent tubes and enjoy a short tube run around the swimming area of Buccaneer Bay onsite.
 It is refreshing and relaxing.
 There is a riverboat ride as part of your park admission.

-The spring, plus a second-magnitude spring in the park and several smaller springs outside the park, combine to form the 7-mile-long Weeki Wachee River.
+The Weeki Wachee spring, plus a second-magnitude spring in the park and several smaller springs outside the park, combine to form the 7-mile-long Weeki Wachee River.
 This river is a wonderful resource for kayaking, canoeing, swimming, tubing, and fishing.
 Many manatees have been seen while enjoying the river, as well as dolphins, otters and a myriad of shorebirds.
-Kayaks and canoes can be rented by several local outfitters.
+Kayaks and canoes can be rented at several local outfitters.

-The Weeki Wachee Springs have an amazing underwater cave system that has been mapped and filmed by several divers.
+Weeki Wachee has an amazing underwater cave system that has been mapped and filmed by several divers.
 It goes right underneath US19!
 You can see it here.

 Werner-Boyce Salt Springs Florida state park comprises 3,296 acres, including 4 miles of coastline.

-Salt Springs is a second-magnitude spring, with an oval-shaped pool only 80 feet by 60 feet, but it is an amazing 320 feet deep.
+Salt Springs is a second-magnitude spring, with an oval-shaped pool only 80 feet by 60 feet that is an amazing 320 feet deep.
 Water flows strongly in the short spring run, which is bordered by live oaks, cypress trees, and sabal palms, and on into the estuary and the Gulf of Mexico beyond.

-It is a beautiful example of how swamp lands move to coastal plains and there are four great hiking trails and a natural kayak launch in Werner-Boyce Salt Springs State Park.
+Salt Springs Park is a beautiful example of how swamp lands move to coastal plains.
+There are four great hiking trails and a natural kayak launch in Werner-Boyce Salt Springs State Park.

 Crystal Springs flows into the Hillsborough River approximately 3 miles south of Zephyrhills.

-This second magnitude spring system discharges 30 million gallons of water per day and is part of Crystal Springs Preserve, a 530-acre sanctuary devoted to environmental education and preserving Florida’s natural environment.
+This second magnitude Florida spring system discharges 30-million gallons of water per day and is part of Crystal Springs Preserve, a 530-acre sanctuary devoted to environmental education and preserving Florida’s natural environment.
 Nestle Waters N.A. supports the Crystal Springs Preserve.

-Crystal Springs Preserve offers miles of wooded trails, river boardwalks, unique nature center, wilderness pavilion and extensive butterfly gardens to groups of 15-100 by reservation only.
+Crystal Springs Preserve offers miles of wooded trails, river boardwalks, a unique nature center, wilderness pavilion and extensive butterfly gardens for touring to groups of 15-100 by reservation only.
 There are educational programs for all ages, as well as Master Naturalist programs and Project WET workshops.
 You can find out more about Crystal Springs Preserve by clicking here.